syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 ## Through Designer

-Syncfusion&reg; UI for UWP are added automatically to the Visual Studio Toolbox during installation.
+Syncfusion UI for UWP are added automatically to the Visual Studio Toolbox during installation.
 The following steps helps to add required Essential UWP control through drag and drop from Toolbox.
 For example: SfTextBoxExt

 1. Create a Universal Windows Platform project in Visual Studio.